rvolz/BicBucStriim/README.md

 For a very long time BicBucStriim supported older PHP versions up to PHP 7.2.
 The current development version (2.0.0-alpha.X) in this repository breaks with that and requires **PHP 7.4 and higher**.
 This is mostly due to the requirements of updated dependencies.
 If you can't update your environment accordingly, you should use the older app versions, the last one being 1.5.0.

 The purpose of alpha versions 2.0.0-alpha.X is primarily testing.
 They are incomplete and contain probably migration bugs.
-You should not use them to mange your book collection.
+You should not use them to manage your book collection.

 - 2.0.0-alpha.1: Contains an updated and restructured backend for PHP 7.4+.
 The UI will be updated in the following version.